 The Kalemegdan Park is considered as an extension of the fortress itself.
 It’s very popular in it’s own right.
 It’s shady walks, convenient benches, sculptures and romantic couples strolling about make it one of the city’s favourite natural retreats on a hot day.

-How To reach The Belgrade Fortress by Public Transport
+How to Reach The Belgrade Fortress

 - tram 2